-HIIG's reliance on brokers and wholesale producers subjects it to risk

-In many cases, HIIG markets its insurance through insurance brokers and wholesale producers.
-Some of these brokers and wholesale producers provide a significant portion of HIIG's gross written premium for certain segments of HIIG's business.
-As a result, some of these brokers and wholesale producers could demand higher commission payments that could put HIIG at a competitive disadvantage and affect the way it prices its products.
+HIIG's reliance on brokers and wholesale producers subjects it to risk payments that could put HIIG at a competitive disadvantage and affect the way it prices its products.
 The deterioration of HIIG's relationship with, or loss of all or a substantial portion of the business provided by, one or more brokers or wholesale producers could have a material adverse effect on HIIG's earnings.
 HIIG also relies on these brokers and wholesale producers to accurately represent the nature of the policies that HIIG places.
 HIIG may be responsible for any misstatements, misrepresentations or other inappropriate market conduct by such brokers or wholesale producers.